kardeepak77/ST558Prj1/README.md

 ## Contingency tables

-Contengency tables were created for Total goals scored by saketers by his position and franchise Id.
-2 seperate tables were cerated by considering active and inactive players.
+Contingency tables were created for Total goals scored by skaters by his position and franchise Id.
+2 separate tables were created by considering active and inactive players.

 ``` r
 # create contingency table for franchise, Wins, losses, %wins